Registration Will Open February 1st at 9:00am

 In addition to the art, cooking and environmental science classes taught right here on our campus, campers will begin three mornings a week at Sport Hill Farm, right down the road from our campus, and experience first hand what it is like to run and work on an organic farm.
 While planting, irrigating, and harvesting both produce and eggs, campers will learn the importance of organic farming for the planet and the health benefits to themselves.

-Afternoons are comprised of an art class, with a focus on art in nature, a science class centered round the theme of sustainability and the environment, and a cooking class conducted by our school’s chef and using foods picked at Sport Hill Farm.
+Each afternoon we will prepare our own locally sourced lunch followed by an art class, with a focus on art in nature and a science class centered round the theme of sustainability and the environment.
 Classes are all taught by experts in their field.

 Sweet Peas – Campers Entering PreK-4 and Kindergarten

 Our youngest campers, those entering grades PreK-4 and kindergarten, have the option of either a full or half day here at our campus.
 Taught by early childhood staff, these campers will get to experience everything our older campers do, excluding field trips.
 They will work in our own raised beds, experience nature through science and art, and enjoy cooking classes with our school’s chef.

 Throughout this experience, we hope to instill in your child our school’s philosophy: we are all stewards of this earth, and it is our responsibility to live sustainable lifestyles and to realize that our behaviors and choices affect our planet.
 Our goal is to instill this philosophy through education, which we believe will cultivate a feeling of respect and a natural passion to protect all things in nature.
 This desire can be nurtured through the authentic exposure our program offers.